-This conversation isn’t solely about them, and yet it’s fitting to focus there.
-Millennials have caused companies to rethink how they attract and retain employees.
-They’ve raised the consciousness of employers about the needs and expectations of workers in today’s world and have set the table for the evolution of HR going forward.
-Understanding and leveraging the characteristics of this generation can help you ensure that all workers grow and prosper.
-Revamping your offerings in light of their values and desires can help you win the war for talent across all generations.
+This conversation isn’t solely about them.
+It’s about all of us – leaders and employees across all generations.
+Still, it’s fitting to focus first on millennials because they’ve been an igniting force, causing companies to rethink how they attract and retain employees.
+They’ve raised the consciousness of employers about the needs and expectations of all workers in today’s world and have set the table for the evolution of HR going forward.
+Understanding and leveraging the characteristics of this particular generation can help you ensure that all workers grow and prosper because, when it comes down to it, most 21st century workers, regardless of generation, are driven similarly.
+Revamping your offerings in light of millennials’ values and desires can help you win the war for talent across all generations.

 “Millennials will change the world decisively more than any other generation…they will continue to disrupt how the world communicates — how we read and write and relate.”

 A generation highly suited for change

 Millennials have grown up in this volatile, uncertain, complex and ambiguous (“VUCA”) world we find ourselves in today, and it’s deeply shaped their values, expectations and strengths.
 They were the first people to come of age in the 21st-Century, an era with a bewildering rate of technical change.
 A wired, connected world is all these technologically savvy, digital natives have ever known.
 Change and disruption have been constants in their lives, and their survival has depended upon the continuous invention of new ways to navigate the world.